axodotdev/cargo-dist/book/src/workspace-guide.md

 # Guide: More Complex Workspaces

-Now that we've [looked at a simple example][] with `cargo new`, let's start looking at ways to make a [Cargo Workspace][] more complicated, and how cargo-dist will deal with them.
+Now that we've [looked at a simple example][simple-guide] with `cargo new`, let's start looking at ways to make a [Cargo Workspace][workspace] more complicated, and how cargo-dist will deal with them.

 But first, let's define some precise terminology: